-To use the city water system, simply attach a potable water hose from a service faucet to the city water connection.
-When the faucet is turned on, water will be supplied to the unit, including the water heater.
+To use the city water system, simply attach a clean fresh water hose (not a garden hose) from a service faucet to the city water connection.
+When the faucet is turned on, water will be supplied to the unit, including the water heater and will pressurize your lines much the same as at home.
+Because of varying system PSI you should always use a pressure regulator to eliminate the possibility of damaging the water lines in your unit, these are available a most any RV supply store or dealer (40PSI is recommended and safe).